99.9%

 stop the teasing how “this is the year” each

+season.
 For local college basketball

 fans: Two things: 1) Relevancy for the